|Case Studies of the ROZ CO2 Flood and the Combined ROZ/MPZ CO2 Flood at the Goldsmith Landreth Unit, Ector County, Texas

 - Analyses of the flow unit properties, depositional facies, mineralogy, diagenetic dolomitization, and reservoir fluids will form a more complete understanding of the impact of late stage diagenesis and flushing on the ROZ, and how they affect CO2 sweep efficiency.
 This first-of-its-kind detailed geologic and engineering reservoir characterization will provide a standard for future ROZ CO2 flood data acquisition and design.
 It will also provide industry with a geologic/engineering based reservoir characterization and field testing process that will increase the potential for future successful CO2 floods in the ROZ.

-The larger benefits of this project are that it will build a publicly available scientific base of information on the nature of ROZs and provide optimized CO2 flooding designs for this highly promising oil resource.
-This information is not currently available, and access to the information would greatly accelerate the timely and efficient recovery of oil from the residual oil zones of the Permian Basin and other ROZ-rich basins in the U.S.
+The larger benefits of this project are that it will build a dialogue about ROZs and, more importantly, a publicly available scientific base of information on the nature of ROZs and provide optimized CO2 flooding designs for this highly promising oil resource.
+This information is not currently available, and access to the information will greatly accelerate the timely and efficient recovery of oil from the residual oil zones of the Permian Basin and other ROZ-rich basins in the U.S.

 Reservoir core description has led to the identification and documentation of differences between the depositional facies and diagenetic overprint in the MPZ, the ROZ, and the interval below the ROZ, suggesting that the ROZ has undergone a different diagenetic history than the MPZ.
 Additionally, diagenetic “markers” were seen in core from ROZs in other fields that indicated the presence of native sulfur in voids near the base of the ROZ, a transition from partially dolomitized limestone below the base of the ROZ to partial to pervasive dolomitization above the base of the ROZ, and a sequence within the ROZ from an unaltered interval to anhydrite replaced with leached skeletal grains.
 These changes are believed to be associated with anaerobic processes associated with “Mother Nature’s Waterflood” of the ROZ.